 I looked at the almost empty street ahead of me, and I started walking.

-I saw a bike standing alone a few feet away, I hopped on and started riding it, not even noticing that I had just stolen someone's bike.
+I saw a bike standing alone a few feet away, I hopped on and

 I didn't know where I was going, I didn't even know where I was.

-But I knew one thing- Those terrorists were going to pay, and I was going to find out a way to bring justice to my country, to the world, and to my family.
+going to find out a way to bring justice to my country, to the world,

 I didn't know how; but I knew I must, or I would die trying.